-- 17. Defendant Katie Hobbs is the Secretary of State of Arizona and is the Chief Elections Officer for Arizona.
-Ariz.
-Const. art.
-V, § 9; A.R.S. § 16-142.
-As Arizona's Chief Elections Officer, the Secretary is responsible for carrying out the state's election laws and overseeing the voting process-and is empowered with broad authority to carry out that responsibility.
-As such, the Secretary has the authority to promulgate rules and procedures for elections, including rules and regulations pertaining to voter registration.
-A.R.S. §§ 16-452, 16-168(J).
+452, 16-168(J).
 Moreover, the Secretary is charged with enforcing the new statutory provisions at issue here.
-A.R.S. § 16-143.
-The Secretary is sued in her official capacity for actions taken under color of state law. - 18.
-Defendant Mark Brnovich is the Attorney General of Arizona and the State's chief legal officer.
-A.R.S. § 41-192.
+Id. § 16-143.
+The Secretary is sued in her official capacity for actions taken under color of state law.

+- 23. Defendant Mark Brnovich is the Attorney General of Arizona and the State's chief legal officer.
+Id. § 41-192.
 The Attorney General is authorized to enforce Arizona's election laws in "any election for state office, members of the legislature, justices of the supreme court, judges of the court of appeals or statewide initiative or referendum . . . through civil and criminal actions."
-A.R.S. § 16-1021.
+Id. § 16-1021.
 Moreover, the Attorney General is charged with enforcing the new statutory provisions at issue here.
-A.R.S. § 16-143.
-The Attorney General is sued in his official capacity for actions taken under color of state law. - 19.
+Id. § 16-143.
+The Attorney General is sued in his official capacity for actions taken under color of state law. - 24.
 The Proof of Citizenship Restriction makes county recorders responsible for implementing and enforcing the statutory provisions at issue here.
 Amongst other responsibilities, county recorders are charged with verifying a voter's citizenship status, rejecting voter registration applications if the county recorder cannot confirm an applicant's citizenship status, forwarding applications to the Attorney General for investigation, and canceling a voter's registration based on citizenship.
 See generally H.B.
 2492.
-The County Recorder Defendants listed below are sued in their official capacities for actions taken under color of state law. - 20.
-Defendant Larry Noble is the Apache County Recorder. - 21.
-Defendant David W. Stevens is the Cochise County. - 22.
-Defendant Patty Hansen is the Coconino County Recorder. - 23.
-Defendant Sadie Jo Bingham is the Gila County Recorder.

-- 24. Defendant Wendy John is the Graham County Recorder. - 25.
-Defendant Sharie Milheiro is the Greenlee County. - 26.
-Defendant Richard Garcia is the La Paz County Recorder. - 27.
-Defendant Stephen Richer is the Maricopa County Recorder. - 28.
-Defendant Kristi Blair is the Mohave County Recorder. - 29.
-Defendant Michael Sample is the Navajo County Recorder. - 30.
-Defendant Gabriella Cázares-Kelly is the Pima County Recorder. - 31.
-Defendant Virginia Ross is the Pinal County Recorder. - 32.
-Defendant Suzanne Sainz is the Santa Cruz County Recorder. - 33.
-Defendant Leslie M. Hoffman is the Yavapai County Recorder. - 34.
-Defendant Robyn S. Pouquette is the Yuma County Recorder.
+The County Recorder Defendants listed below are sued in their official capacities for actions taken under color of state law. - 25.
+Defendant Larry Noble is the Apache County Recorder. - 26.
+Defendant David W. Stevens is the Cochise County. - 27.
+Defendant Patty Hansen is the Coconino County Recorder. - 28.
+Defendant Sadie Jo Bingham is the Gila County Recorder. - 29.
+Defendant Wendy John is the Graham County Recorder. - 30.
+Defendant Sharie Milheiro is the Greenlee County. - 31.
+Defendant Richard Garcia is the La Paz County Recorder. - 32.
+Defendant Stephen Richer is the Maricopa County Recorder. - 33.
+Defendant Kristi Blair is the Mohave County Recorder. - 34.
+Defendant Michael Sample is the Navajo County Recorder. - 35.
+Defendant Gabriella Cázares-Kelly is the Pima County Recorder.